Saniya Sethi

 Usability issue

-"It confuses me when the products are not structured according to their price and there's no option for me to adjust it myself."
+"It confuses me when the products are not structured according to their price, and there's no option to adjust it myself."

 4. Product page